-Pre-Engineering (18 Weeks)

-Students will be formally introduced to a multi-segmented activity based curriculum that provides them with a broad base of competencies in the world of Science, Technology, Engineering, Art, and Mathematics (STEAM).
-Problem solving and design activities will be assigned in the areas of systems control technology, leadership, transportation, structural engineering, communications, and robotics.
+Pre-Engineering: (18 Weeks) Students will be formally introduced to a multi-segmented activity-based curriculum that provides those opportunities to develop a broad base of competencies in the world of Science, Technology, Engineering, Art, and Mathematics (STEAM).
+Problem solving and design activities will be assigned in the areas of systems control technology, leadership, structural engineering, communications, and robotics.
 Students will participate in the leadership training experience and the competitive events involved with the Technology Student Association (TSA).
-Students will compete individually or in groups to gain valuable experience in all areas of systems technology including aspects such as technical writing and prepared presentations.
+Students will compete individually and/or in groups to gain valuable experiences with engineering concepts, technology, technical writing, and prepared presentations.
+Students will also explore STEM Careers through an interactive STEM curriculum built to empower learners with the knowledge they will need to discover potential career pathways.
 Evaluation will reflect successful completion of assignments and teacher observation.

-Principles of Transportation (18 Weeks)

-The students will explore the basic types of transportation systems.
-Areas of exploration will include land, air, and sea vessels.
+Principles of Transportation: (18 Weeks) The students will explore the basic types of transportation systems.
+Areas of exploration will include land, air, and sea transportation systems and logistics.
 A strong focus on the science and engineering that go into Transportation Engineering will be included.
-Some activities may include Creating Safe and Efficient Transportation Systems, Mouse Trap Vehicles, Gliders, Various Boat Hulls, and Rockets.
+Some activities may include Creating Safe and Efficient Transportation Systems, Mouse Trap Vehicles, Gliders, Boat Hulls, and Rockets.
 Students will become acquainted with the many career opportunities in transportation engineering and technology and its related fields.
 Evaluation will be based upon successful completion of assignments, quizzes, and teacher observation.